VoronDesign/Voron-Documentation/community/howto/samwiseg0/voron_rpi_bootscreen.md

 After=local-fs.target

 [Service]
 #ExecStartPre is to workaround a race condition with bullseye.
 It can be removed in most cases.
-If an error apears on the screen that says it "cannot open /dev/fb0" then make sure ExecStartPre is used.
+If an error appears on the screen that says it "cannot open /dev/fb0" then make sure ExecStartPre is used.
 ExecStartPre=/usr/bin/sleep 2
 ExecStart=/usr/bin/fbi -d /dev/fb0 --noverbose -a /home/pi/boot-image.png
 StandardInput=tty